 I’ve recently dug out my travel journals and started to re-read them; which on many trips becomes part of my daily ritual when on the road.

-If you’re just looking for travel inspiration, and information about being in Latin America, this blog is you.
+If you’re just looking for safety advice, travel inspiration, and information about being in Latin America, this blog is you.

 Looking back, I’m proud to say that I’ve innovated my life via solo travel.

-I talk about this in my post about traveling alone for the first time and the comfort zone challenge I ultimately did.
+I talk about this in my post about traveling alone in South America and the comfort zone challenge I ultimately did.

 These trips of growth as I call them were for my own self-exploration.
 They all started with my decision to start learning Spanish.